codingcat0405/ghost-drive-be/README.md

 2. **Backend retrieves key**: Server gets the encrypted AES key from database
 3. **Send encrypted key**: Backend sends the encrypted AES key to user
 4. **Client decrypts key**: User decrypts the AES key using their PIN (stored locally)
-5. **Request encrypted file**: User requests the encrypted file from MinIO
+5. **Request encrypted file**: User requests the encrypted file from their MinIO bucket
 6. **Receive encrypted file**: MinIO sends the encrypted file to user
 7. **File decryption**: User decrypts the file using the plain AES key
 8. **Original file restored**: User now has access to the original file